 • Filling out an application does not guarantee studio space.

-• The Mill Studios are work only, we do not provide live-work spaces (however this is a possibility in coming years).
+• The Mill Studios are work only, we do not provide live-work spaces.

 • To ensure the safety and security of all tenants, accepted tenants must be willing to undergo a criminal background check.

-• All tenants must hold a minimum $1M general liability policy showing Orange County and Hedgehog Holdings as additional insured.
+• All tenants must hold a minimum $1M general liability policy showing Orange County and Hedgehog Holdings (owners of the Eno River Mill) as additional insured.
 You can anticipate this costing between $200-$500 per year, or approximately $20-$50 per month.
-Certificate of Insurance must be on file before keys are given.
+Certificate of Insurance must be on file before the lease is processed.
 The OCAC can connect you with a local insurance agent to assist you, if needed.
+Please note: this is a liability policy ONLY; it does not protect your artwork in the event of damage, theft, or natural disaster.
+Artists are encouraged (but not required) to insure their artwork and belongings through a separate policy.

 • Tenants are required to sign a one-year lease which may be renewed annually for up to three years.